 Rice is a staple of all Chinese cuisines, and while there are exceptions, most Chinese dishes use meat as an addition rather than the main ingredient.
 In many dishes, minimally cooked fresh vegetables form the bulk of the preparation, with various sauces.
 A huge country with great geographical diversity, China is blessed with multiple regional cuisines, several of which have taken root in the United States.
-All of them offer healthy treats for you to enjoy.
+All of them offer potential low carb options for you to enjoy.

 Four regional cuisines dominate, three of which are well known in the United States:

 - Cantonese: Until a few decades ago, when you said “Chinese,” you meant Cantonese.
 It was the first cuisine to be adapted to American tastes and agriculture, and it’s still very popular.
 Light delicate sauces, roasted meats and steamed and stir-fried vegetables typify Cantonese food.

 - Szechwan: This cuisine is best known for its extremely hot dishes like Kung Pao Chicken and Double-Cooked Spicy Pork.
 It comes from the landlocked, mountainous part of Central China, and gets most of its heat from tiny but very potent chilies— usually in the form of an incendiary chili paste—aided and abetted by garlic and ginger.
 There are other, more subtle and complex dishes from this region, but it’s the fiery ones that get all the attention.